 The following precautions must be taken when a person is outdoors during an earthquake:

+a.
 The person must immediately move away from buildings, transmission lines, compound walls, street lights and utility wires and move to comparatively open space as soon as possible.

+b.
 Once open space is sought, the person must stay there until the shaking stops.

 3. When one is in a moving vehicle during an earthquake: